 Here are five additional steps for building your growth mindset

 1. Choose to observe your self-talk.
-Whenever you hear yourself berating yourself or focusing on what you don’t want, stop.
-Change it.
-Focus on what you want instead.
-Furthermore, your words have immense power.
-Question your beliefs.
-Moreover, remember the basis of Carol Dweck’s findings.
+Additionally, whenever you hear yourself berating yourself or focusing on what you don’t want, stop.
+Make a decision to change it.
+Focus on what you want instead, and always remember, your words have immense power.
+Next, question your beliefs.
+Finally, remember the basis of Carol Dweck’s findings.
 Beliefs were the major influencing of a growth or fixed mindset.
-Ultimately, to their level of success.

 Your brain works hard to ensure it only lets in information that matches what you currently believe.
 If you believe you are not smart enough for a job promotion, guess what.
 You probably won’t get one.
 You may find yourself performing badly, getting stuck in nerves or unconsciously sabotaging an interview.
 We have a confirmation bias which is the tendency to embrace information that supports our belief.